Altar Linen

 Rosary Groups

-The Rosary Group meets fortnightly on Tuesday evenings in the Sacristy (entry via the back door, up the steps) at 7.30pm.
+The Rosary Group meets fortnightly on Tuesday evenings in the parish meeting room at 7.30pm.
 We are a friendly group and pray the Rosary reflectively using music and scripture.
 All are welcome - no experience of praying the Rosary before is needed!

 Contact: Laura Small 01625 876752